udos86/ng-dynamic-forms/README.md

 ## Custom Validators

-Adding built-in validators to any `DynamicFormValueControlModel` is dead easy!
+Adding built-in Angular validators to any `DynamicFormValueControlModel` is plain an simple!

-Just reference a `Validators` function by it's name in the `validators` or `asyncValidators` configuration object and ng2 Dynamic Forms will do the rest:
+Just reference a function from `Validators` class by it's name in the `validators` or `asyncValidators` configuration object:
 ```ts
 new DynamicInputModel({